intersel/iFSMAnimation/README.md

 iFSMAnimation
 =============

-Create simple HTML5 animations in responsive design easily and quickly, writing only one line of javascript code!
+Create elegant HTML5 animations in responsive design easily and quickly, with only one line of javascript code!

 You describe the DOM objects that you want to animate, attached them to the animation machine, and let's animate!